bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnode_recommendation_short_guide.md

 BN9 introduces the [Hacknet Server](hacknetservers.md) mechanic to replace the [Hacknet Nodes](../basic/hacknet_nodes.md) mechanic.
 [Hacknet Servers](hacknetservers.md) generate hashes instead of money directly and these hashes can be traded for various benefits.
-Players who find [RAM](../basic/ram.md) tight at the beginning of a [BitNode](bitnodes.md) will find BN9.2's bonus to start with 128GiB in their home machine.
+Players who find [RAM](../basic/ram.md) tight at the beginning of a [BitNode](bitnodes.md) will find BN9.2's bonus to start with 128GiB in their home machine useful.

 BN13 introduces [Stanek's Gift](stanek.md), a powerful augmentation that can provide bonuses to skills, [hacknet](../basic/hacknet_nodes.md) production and costs, working and [crime](../basic/crimes.md) gains, and [hacking](../basic/hacking.md) power and speed.
 These bonuses are versatile but not enough to offset the challenge of the BitNode itself.